Welcome to my personal webpage!

 About me

 I was born in Igarapé-Miri and raised in Barcarena, two cities of Pará, in the north of Brazil.
-I have lived in Igarapé-Miri, Barcarena, Belém, São José dos Campos, Rome and Commerce.
-Currently, I am living in Bogotá.
+I have lived in Igarapé-Miri, Barcarena, Belém, São José dos Campos, Rome, Commerce and Bogotá.
+Currently, I am living in São Paulo.

 Here you can find my photos around of the world.